xiaolaba/Arduino_Cpp_call_asm_function/README.md

 ```

+### C++ source code, testC_callASM.ino, fuction prototype & key to success,
-in testC_callASM.ino, define the name to call our function, it is also saying "fuction prototype", key to success,
+define the name to call our function it is also saying "fuction prototype",

 extern "C" {your_fuction_prototype} for C++ compiler
 extern your_fuction_prototype; // for C version

 ```
 //Assembler function is external, avr-gcc uses register r24 to pass argument or parameter when calling